Nurses return to work at University of Chicago Medical Center following strike

 RELATED: University of Chicago Medical Center moves patients to other hospitals in anticipation for nurses' strike

-Both sides have agreed to return to the bargaining table Sept.
-30.
+Both sides will go back to the bargaining table to address the issues.
+The next bargaining session is scheduled for September 30.

 Nurses return to work at University of Chicago Medical Center following strike